 US tightens Cuba sanctions, ends group travel

-WASHINGTON, United States (AFP) — The Trump administration banned group educational travel to Cuba on Tuesday, cutting off one of the main avenues for Americans to visit the Caribbean island.
+WAHINGTON, United States (AFP) — The Trump Administration banned group educational travel to Cuba on yesterday, cutting off one of the main avenues for Americans to visit the Caribbean island.

 In a move to punish what it called Cuba's “destabilising role” in the region, the US Treasury also banned the US export of boats and private airplanes to the country.